osteel/openapi-httpfoundation-testing/README.md

 [OpenAPI](https://swagger.io/specification/) is a specification intended to describe RESTful APIs built with any language, for the API to be understood by humans and machines alike.

-By validating HTTP responses against an OpenAPI definition, we ensure that the API's behaviour conforms to the documentation we provide (the OpenAPI definitions), thus making that documentation the API's single source of truth.
+Validating HTTP responses against an OpenAPI definition makes it the single source of truth for our API, as we ensure that the API's behaviour conforms to the documentation we provide.

-The [HttpFoundation component](https://symfony.com/doc/current/components/http_foundation.html) is developed and maintained as part of the [Symfony framework](https://symfony.com/), and is used to handle HTTP requests and responses in Symfony, Laravel, Drupal, PrestaShop, and other major industry players (see the [extended list](https://symfony.com/components/HttpFoundation)).
+The [HttpFoundation component](https://symfony.com/doc/current/components/http_foundation.html) is developed and maintained as part of the [Symfony framework](https://symfony.com/), and is used to handle HTTP requests and responses in Symfony, Laravel, Drupal, and many other major industry players (see the [extended list](https://symfony.com/components/HttpFoundation)).

 ## How does it work?

 This package is built upon the [OpenAPI PSR-7 Message Validator](https://github.com/thephpleague/openapi-psr7-validator) package, which validates [PSR-7 messages](https://www.php-fig.org/psr/psr-7/) against OpenAPI definitions.

 It essentially converts HttpFoundation response objects to PSR-7 messages using Symfony's [PSR-7 Bridge](https://symfony.com/doc/current/components/psr7.html), before passing them on to the OpenAPI PSR-7 Message Validator.
-It also exposes an interface to make it easy to validate responses (see [Usage](#usage) below).

 ## Install